loader image

 Jesus said to her, “Go, call your husband, and come here.”
 John 4:16 WEB

-Christ’s words to the Samaritan woman as she draws water from a well give insight to those who worship God with a hardened heart.
+Christ’s words, “Go, call your husband,” directed to a Samaritan woman as she draws water from a well give insight to those who worship God with a hardened heart.
 She knows of prophets, God and worship but is far from spiritual truth.
 This Samaritan woman even knows the Jewish prophecy of a Messiah, but is still far from living a godly life.
-After her interaction with Jesus, she wonders if he is the Messiah.
+During her interaction with Jesus, she wonders if he is the Messiah.
 In fact, Christ reveals this directly to her.

 Interestingly, Jesus’ directive, “call your husband” opens up an opportunity to share the truth of the Samaritan woman’s sinful lifestyle.
 She responds honestly in John 4:17 saying, “I have no husband.
 WEB” Jesus replies revealing that he knows more than any mere man could about her life.
 Continuing in John 4:17-18 he says, “You said well, ‘I have no husband,’ for you have had five husbands; and he whom you now have is not your husband.
 This you have said truly.
 WEB”